How to Become a Product Manager

 3. Study Your Line of Business and Industry

-Becoming a Product Manager means more than simply knowing how to create a product.
+Product management means more than simply knowing how to create a product.
 Every product must fill a market niche, and to find that niche, you first need to know your market in an intimate and detailed way.

 In fact, experience in many different areas of tech can be a great asset to a Product Manager.
 Because the role touches on areas related to business, technology, and customer experience, and because it tries to find the optimal way to get those areas to intersect, a background in development, UI or UX design, sales and marketing, data, or even business can serve you well in the role of Product Manager.